Marketplace Fairness Act: Opponents

-There is mounting opposition in the House of Representatives for the legislation as well as generational divide.
+There was mounting opposition in the House of Representatives for the legislation as well as generational divide.
 Key opponents in the House include Reps.
 Thomas Massie (R-KY), Ron DeSantis (R-FL) and John Fleming (R-LA).

 In the Senate, the bill received stiff opposition from the states that do not have sales tax, which are Alaska, Oregon, New Hampshire, Montana and Delaware as well as key senators Ted Cruz and Rand Paul.
 Every single Republican under the age of 50 voted against the bill in the Senate.
 After the bill passed the Senate, Attorneys General of Montana, Tim Fox, Alaska – Michael Geraghty, and Oregon Ellen Rosenblum have come out in strong opposition to the bill.
 They feel strongly that it violates the constitution of the United States by authorizing the enforcement of state use tax laws that require remote sales retailers to collect and remit use tax proceeds to out-of-state taxing authorities that the retailer has not established "minimum contacts" with, the Act violates the Due Process Clause.